 From the other side.
 It sure is busy looking, but I think it looks pretty good.

 The engine was a challenge.
-I wanted a "shortline" or "backwoods" type of of locomotive, but after searching at several trains shows and hobby stores in the used/broken bins I couldn't get anywhere near a Shay or Heisler for less than $100.
+I wanted a "shortline" or "backwoods" type of steam locomotive, but after searching at several trains shows and hobby stores in the used/broken bins I couldn't get anywhere near a Shay or Heisler for less than $100.
 And that was too much for something that would just sit there as a static model.
 I found lots of 0-4-0 tank engines and larger Hudsons or Pacifics but they were either too "cute" or too big for my line.
 Finally, I found a broken Bachmann 0-6-0 engine and Riverossi tender that I matched together.

 I took both apart and removed any weights, motors, gears, or unnecessary internal wiring parts to lighten them up.
 Then, I superglued them shut and also locked up the wheels from rolling.
 After that, they were washed with soapy water and left to dry.
 A coat of flat black was followed up with some weathering.
 I piled the tender high with a load of real coal, which perhaps should have been lumber because it was a logging railroad.
-I didn't bother to superdetail them because the locomotive isn't the focus of my structure.
-Sadly, at this point I realized that the engine was so long it wouldn't fit completely inside the engine house.
+I didn't bother to superdetail them though because the locomotive isn't the focus of my structure.
+Sadly, at this point I realized that the engine was too long and wouldn't fit completely inside the engine house.
 Doh!
 Perhaps the engine house was sized for a small logging engine without a tender.

-The decals were custom made by Brillinger at Precision Design Company, and I chose a font style that seemed appropriate for a logging engine.
+The decals were custom made by Bill Brillinger at Precision Design Company, and I chose a font style that seemed appropriate for a logging engine.
 They would have looked better on a shay than an 0-6-0 switcher, but what can you do?
 By the way, the name of the railroad is an inside joke.
 It contains the two last names of the NMRA judges who have been reviewing my models for my M.M.R. certificates.
 They really like wooden structures, so I thought that naming the railroad after them would be apropos.
 The number "13" was because this was my thirteenth scratchbuilt structure for the award.

 If you are wondering what those green wires are for, they are to secure the locomotive inside the building.
-They are some thin, steel floral wire.
+They are thin, steel floral wire.
 Using a custom wooden template, I marked out the locations on the engine house floor where I had to drill holes for the wires to pass through.
 After they were drilled, I used a larger bit on the underside to open up the area... sort of like countersinking the hole.

 The wires were fed through the base and then bent and stapled temporarily so the engine wouldn't fall back out.
 I checked to ensure all the wheels were on the rails, and then I flipped everything upside down.
 Two-part epoxy was poured into the holes, filling up the countersink space and really surrounding the wires.
 Then, I covered the holes with blue painter's tape and flipped everything right side up.
 Once the epoxy cured later, I peeled off the tape and cut the wires flush.
 The engine was now there for good... the last thing I needed was to have the locomotive become unglued from the track and bounce around and knock out the delicate walls!